Balancing Feedback Loops

 What Balancing Loops Are

 Balancing feedback loops are fundamental system structures where changes in one direction trigger actions that produce changes in the opposite direction.
 Unlike reinforcing loops that amplify change, balancing loops resist change and seek equilibrium.
-When a system deviates from its goal or acceptable range, the balancing loop activates mechanisms to bring it back.
+Every balancing loop has an implicit or explicit target — a goal or acceptable range the system seeks to maintain.
+The greater the gap between current reality and the goal, the stronger the corrective action.

 Why Balancing Loops Matter